 Finally, the brush does come with a 2 year warranty.
-You do also have the option of trying the brush and returning it if you are not happy.
-Oral-B have and clearly state that there is a 60 day risk free trial/money back guarantee.
+You do also have the option of trying the brush and returning it if you are not happy under Oral-B's 60 day risk free trial/money back guarantee.

 Summary of design, usability, clean & general use

 If you asked me what the average battery life from an electric toothbrush was today, my response would be 2 weeks (14 days).

 However, many manufacturers are pushing the boundaries, 3-5 weeks, even a couple of months is not uncommon.

 Of the major brands, it is Philips Sonicare that lead the charge (no pun intended), with many of their brushes outperforming the claimed battery life, and more often than not achieving 3+ weeks usage on a full charge.

 Oral-B claim that the Genius X offers ‘over 2 weeks’ of battery life on a single charge.